 The University of Vermont welcomes applications from international students.

 Academic Documents: International applicants must submit official original transcripts of all secondary and postsecondary education, including final exam results.
 If documents are not in English, certified translations are required.
-Information regarding certified translation services can be obtained at the applicant’s embassy.
 All arrangements for translation must be made directly with the translation option of the applicant’s choice.

 Financial Support for International Students: The university offers merit-based scholarships to international students each year.
-Most international students pay the full cost of attending UVM; students attending on non-immigrant student visas are charged out-of-state tuition rates.
-All international students are considered for these merit-based scholarships; no additional application is required.
+Students attending on non-immigrant student visas are charged out-of-state tuition rates.
+International students, who submit an official standardized test, are considered for these merit-based scholarships; no additional application is required.
 Information about merit scholarships for international students may be found at http://www.uvm.edu/sfs/scholarships.

 Form I-20: International students requiring an F-1 student visa to begin studies at the University of Vermont must complete an I-20 request form and submit it to UVM’s Office of International Education.
 The I-20 form can only be issued when a student has been formally admitted to UVM and has provided proof of sufficient financial support to cover educational expenses for one full academic year.
 The student must provide documentation for all sources of financial support.
 Financial documents must be submitted in English, state an exact currency amount (preferably in U.S. dollars) and be less than six months old at the point of submission for I-20 issuance.

 For more information on obtaining an I-20, contact the Office of International Education, 633 Main St., Living/Learning B162, Burlington, VT 05405; Tel: 011-802-656-4296 or visit the website: www.uvm.edu/oie.

 Transfer Credit for International Students